Prospective International Students

-Obtaining your student visa may be even more challenging than gaining admission to Methodist University.
-It is important that you first understand what it takes to get your visa and then properly prepare yourself for your interview with the U.S. Consulate visa officer in your country.
+Obtaining your student visa may be more challenging than gaining admission to Methodist University.
+Firstly, it is important that you understand what it takes to get F-1 visa and then properly prepare yourself for your interview with the U.S. Consulate visa officer in your country.

 It is imperative that you are prepared to present necessary documents such as: